Vangelys/latex-templates/readme.md

 # latex-templates
-> A collection of latex templates for my for my personal use
+> A collection of latex templates for my personal use